j-alex-hanson/speedy-splat/README.md

 **Abstract:** *3D Gaussian Splatting (3D-GS) is a recent 3D scene reconstruction technique that enables real-time rendering of novel views by modeling scenes as parametric point clouds of differentiable 3D Gaussians.
 However, its rendering speed and model size still present bottlenecks, especially in resource-constrained settings.
 In this paper, we identify and address two key inefficiencies in 3D-GS, achieving substantial improvements in rendering speed, model size, and training time.
 First, we optimize the rendering pipeline to precisely localize Gaussians in the scene, boosting rendering speed without altering visual fidelity.
 Second, we introduce a novel pruning technique and integrate it into the training pipeline, significantly reducing model size and training time while further raising rendering speed.
 Our \acronym{} approach combines these techniques to accelerate average rendering speed by a drastic 6.71x across scenes from the Mip-NeRF 360, Tanks \& Temples, and Deep Blending datasets  with 10.6x fewer primitives than 3D-GS.*

 ## Setup
 Follow the setup instructions for the original [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting) codebase.
-Our code changes are made in the differential renderer submodule as well as the python files in this repo.
+Our code changes are made in (1) the differential renderer submodule and (2) the Python files in this repo.

 ## Running